anshux1/todo-backend/README.md

-This is all the backend i know
+This is a simple todo backend app